 In recent years, bamboo flooring has become a popular choice among homeowners who are looking for eco-friendly flooring that won’t break the bank.
-It’s also risen in popularity because it has a unique beauty which is characterized by its distinctive variations in color and grain.
+It has also risen in popularity because it has a unique beauty which is characterized by its distinctive variations in color and grain.
 These inherent variations are what set bamboo apart from all other natural flooring products.
-However you must keep expansion and contraction in mind when installing any wood floor to
+However, you must keep expansion and contraction in mind when installing any floating hardwood flooring.

-Like hardwood and laminate floors, bamboo can be installed in 3 different ways, using either the nail down method, glue down method, or the floating method (Learn more: Nailing vs Gluing vs Floating a Bamboo Floor).
+Like hardwood and laminate floors, bamboo can be installed in 3 different ways: the nail down method, the glue down method, or the floating method (Learn more: Nailing vs Gluing vs Floating a Bamboo Floor).
 The last method is very easy and one that most DIYers choose when installing their own bamboo floors.
 No matter which method you use, it is very important that you take the floor’s expansion into consideration to avoid warping and buckling.
-In fact, most installation problems are because of moisture intrusion, lack of expansion, or the planks have been cut too tight around fixed objects such as kitchen islands and doorways.
+In fact, most installation problems are because of moisture intrusion, lack of expansion, or planks that have been cut too tight around fixed objects, such as kitchen islands and doorways.

 Allow Acclimation before Installation

 Bamboo’s size and shape changes with the absorption and release of moisture.
 How much it changes is determined by the species and particular cut.
 After bamboo is harvested, it is kiln-dried and then wrapped in cellophane to prevent moisture gain or loss during transit and storage.
 By the time you get those planks home, they will be in need of some acclimation before you can begin to install your floor.

 Acclimation is one of the most important steps of any installation and one that many people neglect to do.
 But if you want to ensure the optimum stability for the lifetime of your floors, and we think you probably do, then please don’t skip this step.